moritzstoetter/modernembedded.tech/README.md

 Some elements of Tailwind have been overwritten for this project.
 You can find all customizations in `tailwind.config.js` which are mostly colors, as well as sane standards for the `prose` Tailwind keyword which is used in the blog post components.
 See details about Prose Tailwind here: [https://github.com/tailwindlabs/tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography).

 There are also some standard customizations for HTML elements in general, which you can find in `base.css`.
 All stylings can be overwritten by adding other classes to a specific element, so if you need to overwrite the standard set in that file, just overwrite them on the element you want to customize.

+In `fonts.css` there are all imports for local fonts (found in `/public/fonts` folder).
+You can swap these out for others by changing the font-family's defined here.
+You will need to add other woff files to the /public/fonts folder as well.
+See `base.css` for how they were set on all the elements used in the pages.